susanjibo/aquarium-example/README.md

 ## 14: Custom Decorators

 Developers can also create custom decorators.
+In this example, `SucceedOnTouch` will force a behavior to succeed when Jibo's face is touched.
+In the simulator, click directly on his face.

 Decorators are very similar to behaviors in how to code them and hook them up.
 The biggest difference is is the update function.

 ### Behavior's update function
 A behavior just needs to return a status to the behavior tree engine.